patrickwalczak/The-Green-Power/README.md

-# The GreenPower [IN PROGRESS]
+# The GreenPower

-The GreenPower website is my first mini project where I create everything from scratch.
+This is my first project where I create everything from scratch.

-The main goal of this project was to build nice-looking site.
+The main goal of this project was to build nice-looking website.

+A GreenPower is a fictional company which provides sustainable energy solutions and more.

 Technologies: CSS&HTML, JavaScript

-To properly open a link, please copy from line below 'thegreenpower.netlify.app' and do not add prefix 'www.' because 'Your connection is not private' window will be shown and there is no way to omit it.

-Link: thegreenpower.netlify.app/